PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 - **Number** - unique number of the category.
 - **Reference or Name** - unique reference or name displayed.
 - **Description or Name text** - individual entry description or name text displayed.
 - **Enable or Disable toggle switch button** - by default, the button is Enabled on the entries.
 It enables showing or hiding the entry in Front-Office.
+Once the button is clicked, the notification will prompt in the top-right corner of the page UI - _The status has been successfully updated._
 - **Pen icon** - clicking redirects to the edition of the element entry (**Magnifier icon** - redirects to the categories editing page - in the List of empty categories only).
 - **Three-dot menu** - clicking shows dropdown with the options - **Edit**, which leads to entry editing page and **Delete**, which leads to the deletion action (only **Delete** - in List of empty categories section).
 After clicking **Delete**, the pop-up with confirmation text will appear named _Delete selection Are you sure you want to delete the selected item(s)?_ and two buttons - one ghost button to **Cancel** the action and red CTA button to **Delete** the desired entry.
 Delete confirmation _Successful deletion._ appears right after clicking the Delete, and pop-up closes right after clicking the Close button.